The Midnight Sun

-The light from the Midnight Sun is similar to the “golden hour”.
-This is the time just after sunrise or just before sunset, when photographers rush out to make use of the perfect natural lighting.
-Like all shooting conditions, this kind of lighting has its own set of unique challenges, but if overcome or worked around, it can help you create some stunning shots.
+The light from the Midnight Sun is similar to the “golden hour” just after sunrise or just before sunset, when photographers rush out to make use of the perfect natural lighting.
+Like all shooting conditions, this kind of lighting has its own set of unique challenges, but if overcome or worked around, you can create some stunning shots.

 The great thing about the Midnight Sun is that it stretches out the golden hour to last almost the entire night.
 This means that you don’t need to rush, but it’s still a good idea to plan ahead, watch the weather, and get an early start.
 Once the sun looks like it’s setting, it’s time to start shooting.